aimeos/aimeos-typo3/README.md

 ### Security

 Since **TYPO3 9.5.14+** implements **SameSite cookie handling** and restricts when browsers send cookies to your site.
 This is a problem when customers are redirected from external payment provider domain.
 Then, there's no session available on the confirmation page.
-To circumvent that problem, you need to set the configuration option `cookieSameSite` to `none` in your `./typo3conf/LocalConfiguration.php`:
+To circumvent that problem, you need to set the configuration option `cookieSameSite` to `none` in your `./typo3conf/LocalConfiguration.php` or `./config/system/settings.php`:

 ```php
     'FE' => [